hsaghir/hsaghir.github.io/_posts/data_science/-2017-03-08-ConvNets-ch9.md

 - There are super-complex cells in brain (medial temporal lobe) called grandmother cells pointing to the fact that get activated by a super complex pattern, for example the image of grand mother.

 - The human eye is mostly very low resolution, except for a tiny patch called the fovea.
 The fovea only observes an area about the size of a thumbnail held at arms length.
 This has inspired building attention mechanisms into NN.

+## Separable Convolutions
+- In a separable convolution, we can split the kernel operation into multiple steps.
+Assuming the kernel can be expressed as $$k = k1.dot(k2)$$, instead of doing a 2D convolution with k, we could get to the same result by doing 2 1D convolutions with k1 and k2.
+- **depthwise separable convolution**.
+This will perform a spatial convolution while keeping the channels separate and then follow with a depthwise convolution.
+We do this because of the hypothesis that spatial and depthwise information can be decoupled and reduces the number of kernels/parameters in the network.
+    + Let’s say we have a 3x3 convolutional layer on 16 input channels and 32 output channels.
+What happens in detail is that every of the 16 channels is traversed by 32 3x3 kernels resulting in 512 (16x32) feature maps.
+Adding up features along output channels give us 32 output channels we wanted.
+    + For a depthwise separable convolution on the same example, we traverse the 16 channels with 1 3x3 kernel each, giving us 16 feature maps.
+Now, before merging anything, we traverse these 16 feature maps with 32 1x1 convolutions each (depth multiplier of 1) and only then start to them add together.
+This results in 656 (16x3x3 + 16x32x1x1) parameters opposed to the 4608 (16x32x3x3) parameters from above